VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/digital.md

 <--->

 Put simply, we need easier to use, fine grain authorization settings that can't be bypassed.
 I should be able to tell a program, website, or app that I don't want to give it my location, and then, if it asks anyway it should be fed garbage.
-Refusal should also not stop access to that service<a class="ptr">(1)</a>.
+Refusal should also not stop access to that service<footnote>... unless that service is based around that permission, like denying a recording app access to a microphone.</footnote>.
 Similarly for storage, microphone, contacts, etc.

 Newer versions of Android actually do this really well, including the ability to only grant those permissions for that session.
 This is amazing.
 It's not *perfect*, far from it.
 Like, Bluetooth requires location permissions and, unless you're on a rooted phone, there are some permissions the user can't even give.
 That's a load of shit, but I'll come back to that.